pedromassango/bottom_navy_bar/README.md

 **currentIndex** - the current item index.
 Use this to change the selected item.
 Default to zero<br/>
 **onItemSelected** - required to listen when a item is tapped it provide the selected item's index<br/>
-**backgroundColor** - the navigation bar's background color
+**backgroundColor** - the navigation bar's background color **showElevation** - if false the appBar's elevation will be removed

 ### BottomNavyBarItem
 **activeColor** - the active item's background and text color<br/>